Castle Maine: Desmond Rebellions

-During the Desmond Rebellions, Castle Maine became one of the last remaining possessions of the Desmonds and was attacked by the English army of John Perrot in 1571.
+During the Desmond Rebellions, Castle Maine became one of the last remaining possessions of the Desmonds and was attacked by the English army of Sir John Perrot in 1571.
 Perrot summoned the chieftains of Munster to meet him at the castle with their forces on 24 June 1571, in order to lay siege to the fortress.
-In a letter to Lord Burghley, Perrot emphasised the importance of the castle and the "necessity of winning it".
+In a letter to William Cecil, 1st Baron Burghley, Perrot emphasised the importance of the castle and the "necessity of winning it".
 Gerald FitzGerald, 14th Earl of Desmond directed his cousin, James Fitzmaurice, to defend the castle.
 Despite use of cannon against the castle walls, Perrot was forced to abandon the siege at the end of July 1571 as he was running out of gunpowder.

-A year later, in June 1572, Perrot again laid siege to the castle assisted by Maurice Roche, 6th Viscount Fermoy and Donald McCarthy, 1st Earl of Clancare.
+A year later, in June 1572, Perrot again laid siege to the castle assisted by Maurice Roche, 6th Viscount Fermoy, and Donald McCarthy, 1st Earl of Clancare.
 Perrot's forces reputedly included Scottish gallowglass and native Irish components.
 The garrison of thirty men, defending Castle Maine, surrendered after a twelve-week siege had exhausted their provisions.
-From this point Castle Maine became an English Crown fortress.
+From this point, Castle Maine became an English Crown fortress.
 The castle was occupied by English soldiers with a standing garrison of twelve men and placed under the command of a Constable, the first of which was John Herbert.
 Perrot submitted a report to London in which he recommended that the castle should be re-edified and that the lands of the nearby Killagha Abbey be annexed to it.